 During this period, trade dried up, larger settlements shrank and smaller settlements were poorly developed.

 There would be two periods remaining when the Southern cities of Sumer would rise again and be powerful.

-The first of two periods was called the ‘Early Dynastic Period’ (2900 BC- 2270 BC) named after the same period in Egyptian history.
+The first of the two periods was called the ‘Early Dynastic Period’ (2900 BC- 2270 BC) named after the same period in Egyptian history.
 The terminology is a little confusing when applied to Sumer.
 Unlike Egypt, Sumer did not have a single 'pharaoh' or a single capital.

 In between the two final periods where Sumer was dominated by the south, was the Akkadian Empire which was centred in the northern region.

 The final period for a powerful Southern Sumer is called 'the third Dynasty of Ur (Ur III)' lasting little more than a hundred years 2112 BC – c.
 2004 BC.
-After that Southern Sumer’s wealth, population and power wealth collapsed and it increasingly began to return to desert.
+After that Southern Sumer’s wealth, population and power collapsed and it increasingly began to return to desert.

 Kish and the north of Sumer